GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 - Once logged into the server, you will see that your terminal prompt changes from "ubuntu@client" to "ubuntu@server" You can view the files in your current directory using the "ls" command.
 You will see a file on the server named “filetoview.txt”.

-- Use the "ls" command
+- Use the "ls" command to see the files in your directory.

 - View the file content by typing:

 ``
->   cat filetoview.txt
+$   cat filetoview.txt
 ``
 - Exit the telnet session on the client via the “exit” command.